dimasm61/MsSqlFileMerger/Readme.md

 ```

 ***
-It important to note that I use very easy way to parse sql file and selection sql objects body.
+It important to note that I use very easy (and picky) algorithm to parse sql file and extract sql objects body based on regex.
 And I tested it only on sql code of my company.
 In some other cases it may not work.
 You should to check your T4 result sql script.
 ***